Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Instead, you’ll want to find a cheap and reliable paid hosting option.
 One that offers plenty of customization, fast page speeds, great customer service, and room to grow.
 As such, I recommend Bluehost, which I’ve been using since starting my travel blog in 2017.
 Here are a few key reasons why I recommend it:

-For any new travel blogger, pricing is one of the most important considerations when choosing a host.
+When you’re starting a travel blog, the price for hosting is one of the most important considerations.
 Bluehost, the provider I’ve used since starting my travel blog, is consistently ranked as one of most affordable hosting companies.
 It doesn’t make sense to invest tons of money upfront, especially if you’re unsure about travel blogging in the long term.
 Plus, if you do make it big as a travel blogger, you can upgrade to a more premium plan later with no hassle.

-I monetize my blog and get tens of thousands of website visitors a month, and I still use Bluehost.
+I monetize my blog and get over 250,000 website visitors a month, and I still use Bluehost.
 I’m a Bluehost affiliate partner, which means that I receive a commission for referring new customers.
 I was using Bluehost for over two years before joining their affiliate program, so I’d recommend it anyway.

 Excellent customer service